Jonny Saves Nebrador

 Jonny Saves Nebrador (Jonny rettet Nebrador) is a 1953 West German adventure film directed by Rudolf Jugert and starring Hans Albers, Margot Hielscher and Peter Pasetti.
-The film is set in South America, but was shot on location in Ancona and Rimini, Italy.
+The film is set in South America, but was shot in Ancona and Rimini, Italy.
 It was made by Bavaria Film at the company's Munich Studios.
 The film's sets were designed by the art directors Paul Markwitz and Fritz Maurischat.